 Epic is a set of requirements that together deliver greater business value and touch the same portion of the product, either functional or logical.
-Epics comprise of multiple teams, on multiple projects, and can even be trained on multiple scrum boards.
+Epics comprise multiple teams on multiple projects and can even be trained on multiple scrum boards.
 The agile epics are more preferably distributed over a set of sprints.
-The market needs and customer demands are top +priorities while developing the epic and the mentioned two factors are on the peak of any organization’s goal.
+The market needs and customer demands are top +priorities while developing the epic and the mentioned two factors are at the peak of any organization’s goal.

 Understanding the Basic terms and Concepts Used while creating An Agile Epic

-Initiatives: Initiatives is defined as a pool of epics with a common objective that drives the teams working in the organization.
+Initiatives: Initiatives are defined as a pool of epics with a common objective that drives the teams working in the organization.

 Themes: Themes can be defined as the goals of an organization.
-These themes are primary areas to be emphasized upon to achieve the organization goals.
+These themes are primary areas to be emphasized upon to achieve the organization’s goals.

 Creating an epic is a pedestal and complicated task which encompasses certain pivotal steps.
 It is best to create epic during the quarterly achievement of the agile team.
-Following points must be considered while creating an agile epic:
+The following points must be considered while creating an agile epic:

-Recording/Reporting: Reporting in the epic is all about drafting the agile epic for project managers and team associates to keep track on the project.
+Recording/Reporting: Reporting in the epic is all about drafting the agile epic for project managers and team associates to keep track of the project.